 My blog is mostly about personal development and fiction writing, but I also dab into other areas.
 This time, it’s all about health and wellness and, more specifically, about the ketogenic lifestyle.
-I’ve struggled with this for a while, and I feel like I’ve finally found a path that works for me, and I wanted to share my results and approach with everybody in hopes that it would help somebody else along the way.
+I’ve struggled with this for a while, and I feel like I’ve finally found a path that works for me.
+I wanted to share my results and approach with everybody in hopes that it would help somebody else along the way.

 This is the first article in what I hope to be a series of posts that will take you through my journey to a healthier me.
-In the past, I’ve tried many different things-diets, exercise regimens, supplements, etc. Each of them worked to some extent, but I’ve never been fully happy with my results.
+In the past, I’ve tried many different things-diets, exercise regimens, supplements, etc. Each of them worked to some extent, but I’ve never been pleased with my results.
 So, over the past few months, I’ve done a lot of research into today’s diets.
 After going through many, I’ve decided to test two of them: the Ketogenic Diet and the Slow Carb diet.

 This initial post discusses the WHY of this and presents my journey through the first TWO MONTHS of Keto.